skarlekar/fargate-patterns/README.md

     $ ./generate-bean-counter-service-definition.sh

 This will create a temp directory and write the *create-bean-counter-service-definition.json* file.
-Inspect this file and notice that the task contains one container and it uses the my-ecs-tasks-role you created earlier to run the Fargate task.
+Inspect this file and notice that it contains the target group for the service under the load balancers section.
+This ties the load balancer to the  task contains one container and it uses the my-ecs-tasks-role you created earlier to run the Fargate task.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTI4OTg1MDEsMTc3NjI0MTI0MCwtMT
+eyJoaXN0b3J5IjpbNjU2NTQ4Nzc1LDE3NzYyNDEyNDAsLTE3MT
-cxODUxMDQzNyw4NjI0MTY3NjEsOTk2OTgyNTg2LDIzNjQ2Mjk0
+g1MTA0MzcsODYyNDE2NzYxLDk5Njk4MjU4NiwyMzY0NjI5NDAs
-MCwtNTc3MjQzNzg5LC04NTMwNTUxNjgsLTE3ODM0MzEyOTAsLT
+LTU3NzI0Mzc4OSwtODUzMDU1MTY4LC0xNzgzNDMxMjkwLC0xND
-E0MTA1MTMxMDMsLTIxMTQ0MDYyNTgsMTA3MzQyMzg0NiwtNDU3
+EwNTEzMTAzLC0yMTE0NDA2MjU4LDEwNzM0MjM4NDYsLTQ1NzY0
-NjQ1NDA1LC05MjAwMzcxODgsLTQ3NzYyNDcyNywxNzAxNDQwMT
+NTQwNSwtOTIwMDM3MTg4LC00Nzc2MjQ3MjcsMTcwMTQ0MDE3My
-czLDY4NzQwNTY3OSwyNzU5NDAwMjUsNzE3Mzg0NTMsNjU1OTAy
+w2ODc0MDU2NzksMjc1OTQwMDI1LDcxNzM4NDUzLDY1NTkwMjUx
-NTExXX0=
+MV19
 -->